sina14/40daysofkubernetes/day26/README.md

 Let's choose the last one, [Weave Net](https://kubernetes.io/docs/tasks/administer-cluster/network-policy-provider/weave-network-policy/).
 Installing with following [this](https://kubernetes.io/docs/tasks/administer-cluster/network-policy-provider/weave-network-policy/#install-the-weave-net-addon) instruction and [here](https://github.com/weaveworks/weave/blob/master/site/kubernetes/kube-addon.md#-installation).

+---

+**Note** the `weavenet` and it repository has been archived by the owner on Jun 20, 2024.
+It is now read-only and out of date.
+Last commit at time I'm writing this is on Nov 23, 2022 by [Eneko Fernández](https://github.com/enekofb) In the video, time 32:08, @piyushsachdeva decided to use another `CNI` named `calico`.
+But I had not any problem with `weavenet` plugin to continue the scenario.

+---

 ```console
 root@localhost:~# kubectl apply -f https://github.com/weaveworks/weave/releases/download/v2.8.1/weave-daemonset-k8s.yaml
 serviceaccount/weave-net created